Eamon Park: Background

 Park was born in Monkstown, County Cork, Ireland in 1916.
 His father, Robert Park Sr., was in the Royal Navy and on manoeuvers at the time of his son's birth.
 Catherine Mary Park left Portsmouth, England to be with her family in Ireland to have the baby.

 George was the eldest of four children; Catherine (called Kae), Thomas and Robert Jr. followed.
 In 1925 the family moved to Wales where Robert Park was working as a foreman at a mine.
 A long strike led the Parks to decide to move to Canada.
 They arrived in Toronto, Ontario in 1927.

 George attended high school in Toronto and graduated from De La Salle Academy.
 Upon graduation he got involved with the labour movement, becoming a staff member at the United Steel Workers and an activist with the Cooperative Commonwealth Federation.
 It was during this time he dropped his first name and began to use the name Eamon instead.

 During World War II, Park was living in Ottawa and met and married Anne Clare, a social worker originally from Winnipeg Manitoba.
 They had two children; Patricia Anne and Kevin Robert.

 His wife Anne returned to Canada and remained an NDP activist until her death in January 1991.
 Both of their children followed in the Park family footsteps.
 Patty is a social worker, who also worked for the NDP government in Ontario in the 1990s.
 Her first husband, Dick Proctor, later became federal secretary of the NDP and a Member of Parliament for Saskatchewan.
-Her current husband, Murray Weppler, is a former executive assistant to federal NDP leader Ed Broadbent and Ontario leaders Michael Cassidy and Bob Rae.
+Her second husband, Murray Weppler, was executive assistant to federal NDP leader Ed Broadbent and Ontario leaders Michael Cassidy and Bob Rae.

 Kevin Park became a union activist, working for the United Food and Commercial Workers and the Canadian Auto Workers union.
 He worked on staff at the British Columbia Government Employees Union in Vancouver.
 He died in Vancouver in 2007.

 Kevin's twin children are carrying on the family tradition.
 Gareth Robert is a social worker in Ottawa, currently working with the Canadian Mental Health Association.
 He was a delegate to the 1989 NDP convention, making him the third generation of Parks to vote at an NDP gathering, and worked for Howard Hampton when he was an Ontario cabinet minister.
 Megan Kathleen is on staff at the Ontario Public Service Employees Union in Toronto and also worked for an NDP cabinet minister in the 1990s.